Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-05/04-head-elements/page-07.md

 <div class="divider-heading"></div>

-This is the good head set-up for an HTML document.
+ The code below shows an excellent example of the head tag in an HTML document.

 <div class="code-heading">